Atma-project/guidelines/README.md

 ```

 ### Variables
 Variable names should be written in camelCase and begin with a lowercase.
 Declaring a variable should be done by using `let`and not the `var`keyword.
-When declaring multiple variables, they should be seperated with a coma.

 _Example_:
 ```
-let variableName      = value,
+let variableName      = value
-    otherVariableName = value
+let otherVariableName = value
 ```